-Interest Rate Risk: Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
+Interest rate risk: Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 The Port's investment guideline is to maximize investment return while preserving liquidity.
 To the extent possible, the Port will attempt to match its investments with anticipated cash flow requirements using the specificidentification method.
+The tables below present investment types, durations and amount by issuer.

-Credit Risk: Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
+Credit risk: Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
+The tables below present investment types, durations and amount by issuer.

-Custodial Credit Risk: Custodial credit risk is the risk that, in the event of the failure of the counterparty, the Port will not be able to recover the value of its investments or collateral securities that are in the possession of the outside party.
+Custodial credit risk: Custodial credit risk is the risk that, in the event of the failure of the counterparty or the Trust, the Port will not be able to recover the value of its investments or collateral securities that are in the possession of the outside party.
 The deposits are covered by the PDPC of the State of Washington.
 The PDPC is a statutory authority under Chapter 39.58 RCW.
 The PDPC approves which banks and thrifts can hold state and local government deposits and monitors collateral pledged to secure uninsured public deposits.
 This secures public treasurers' deposits when they exceed the amount insured by the FDIC by requiring banks and thrifts to pledge securities as collateral.
+The tables below present investment types, durations and amount by issuer.